SilShizukesa/final_project_ds/project/project.md

 ```{r}
 ggplotly(loud_v_live)
 ```
-Looking at this graph we can see that there is no correlation between loudness and liveness.
-It is worth noting that the majority of songs have only a small amount of liveness to their songs.
-This most likely is the result of songs being recorded in studios rather than a public event.
+This graph shows that there is no relationship between liveliness and loudness.
+Though, it is important to note that most songs only have a slight live element to them.
+This is probably the outcome of songs being recorded in recording studios as opposed to live performances.

 ```{r}
 ggplot(data = all_billboard_summer_hits, aes(x = energy, y = loudness)) +